stephenslab/ipynb-website/README.md

 + So far, only the Cerulean, Flatly and Readable Bootstrap themes have been adapted and tested for this framework.
-It is possible to select other themes (see [here](https://bootswatch.com) for a larger collection), although they have not been tested.
+It is possible to select other themes (see [here](https://bootswatch.com) for a larger collection), although they may not work as well.
 Also note that there may be style conflicts or inconsistencies in the included CSS files; please report these style conflicts by posting an [Issue](https://github.com/stephenslab/ipynb-website/issues).